Quick summary

 The criminal order is served on the accused and the prosecutor.
 The accused receives it in his/her own hands.
 If the accused has a lawyer, he or she will also receive the warrant.
 A victim who has asked for compensation for damages, pain and suffering or the return of property wrongly obtained in criminal proceedings will also receive a criminal order.
 This applies even if a property penalty has been imposed and the victim is not the State and is known.
 It then takes effect at the time of service on the accused.
 Let’s take a look at exactly what you will find in it:

-• Statement of guilt and sentence imposed: This statement shall contain a precise description of the act of which the accused is found guilty, including the legal classification of that act under the Criminal Code – it must clearly define the offence, the place and time of commission, whether it is a felony or misdemeanour and other facts.
-The sentence must then specify the specific penalty imposed on the accused, including its type, amount or length.
+- Statement of guilt and sentence imposed: This statement shall contain a precise description of the offence of which the accused is found guilty, including the legal classification of that offence under the Criminal Code – it must clearly define the offence, the place and time of its commission, whether it is a felony or misdemeanour and other facts, i.e. the grounds for the court’s decision set out in the statement.
+The sentence must then specify the specific penalty to be imposed on the accused, including its type, amount or length.

-• Astatement of compensation for pecuniary or non-pecuniary damage or for the recovery of unjust enrichment (e.g. obtained by theft), if the claim for pecuniary or non-pecuniary damage or for the recovery of unjust enrichment has been properly asserted.
+- A sentence on compensation for pecuniary or non-pecuniary damage or on the payment of unjust enrichment (e.g. obtained by theft), if the claim for compensation for pecuniary or non-pecuniary damage or for the payment of unjust enrichment has been duly asserted.

-Tip: If you are a victim in a criminal case, you have special procedural rights that are good to know.
+If you are a victim in criminal proceedings, you have special procedural rights that are good to know.
 We can help you enforce these rights.

-The opposition must be lodged with the court which issued the criminal order.
-A brief and clear written statement, which does not need to contain detailed reasons, is sufficient – a statement that the accused does not agree with the criminal order will suffice.
+The statement of opposition must be lodged with the court which issued the criminal order.
+A brief and clear written statement, which does not need to contain detailed reasons, is sufficient – a statement that the accused disagrees with the criminal order will suffice.
 Here is a sample of what such a statement of opposition might look like if you are sending it electronically:

 Subject: Resistance to a criminal order